Alberto Rey: Career

-Post-1999, an increased interest in art history, ecology, and environmental conservation led Rey to incorporate more environmental realism into his work, as with his series "Biological Regionalism" exhibited in 2014 at the Burchfield-Penney Art Center.
-From 2000 to the present day, his work has explored the history of angling art, environmentalism, urban migration, and biology.
+After 1999, an increased interest in art history, ecology, and environmental conservation led Rey to incorporate greater environmental realism into his work, as seen in his series "Biological Regionalism", which was later exhibited in 2014 at the Burchfield Penney Art Center.
+From 2000 to the present, his work has explored the history of angling art, environmentalism, urban migration, and biology.